Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added some basic OpenGraph meta properties to `index` for Facebook sharing tests.
 - Added `flavors.html` and `customization.html`.
 - Probably finished `flavor.html`.

+## 20161215

+- Added styling for `blockquote` in `core` module, just to make sure nothing is really missing.